-We have kept silent and have listened.
-We have broken time.
-We have sunk our hands in the very ground and heard its beat.
-We have immersed by the voices of the wind and the silence.
+We have travelled back in time.
+We have sunk our hands into the very ground and heard its beat.
+We plunged into the voices of the time and the silence.

 And, up from the highest vineyards, we have let the landscape speak for itself.
-We have obeyed the genuine dictation of Montsant; the silent prayer of Cartoixa.
+We have obeyed the genuine directives of the Montsant; the silent prayer of the Cartoixa.

-We have taken a sip from the past so that we can earn the future.
-We are wine souls, made of soil, thoughts and emotions.
-We are a true bond between our parents and children.
-We are the fruit of a time and space: a sip of life.
+We have taken a sip from the past to earn the future.
+We are wine souls.
+Made of soil, thoughts and emotions.
+A bond between our parents and our children.
+The fruit from a time and a place.
+A sip of life.

 Land of vineyards

 Back in 1775, the British traveller Henry Swinburne stated that, in the region of Reus, “the best wine is the one made from the Carthusian mountains”.
 Two centuries later, these mountains are still being cultivated with vines that produce excellent wines, which makes this raw material be recognised, both in the past and nowadays.